displague/vagrant-linode/README.md

 **Supported Configuration Attributes**

 The following attributes are available to further configure the provider:
-- `provider.image` - A string representing the image to use when creating a new linode (e.g. `Debian 7.5`).
+- `provider.distribution` - A string representing the image to use when creating a new linode (e.g. `Debian 7.5`).
 The available options may be found on Linode's new linode [form](https://www.linode.com/distributions).
    It defaults to `Ubuntu 14.04 LTS`.